naiomidaphne/naiomidaphne/README.md

 - 👋 Hi, I’m Daphne
-- 👀 I’m interested in fashion designs
+- 👀 I'm interested in all kinds of designs, especially fashion.
-- 🌱 I’m currently learning web developer engineering
+- 🌱 I'm currently learning web development engineering and UI design.
 - 📫 How to reach me by mail: daphne7682001@gmail.com

 <!---